torinonegai/Spike-Tipped-Microrobot-Enabled-Targeted-Biopsy-for-SERS-based-Lung-Cancer-Diagnosis/README.md

-# Magnetic Microrobot with Drilling-Sensing Dual Functionality for Targeted Biopsy of Deep-Seated Tracheal Microlesions
+# Spike-Tipped-Microrobot-Enabled-Targeted-Biopsy-for-SERS-based-Lung-Cancer-Diagnosis
 ## Overview
 This repository contains code and test data in following work:

-**"Magnetic Microrobot with Drilling-Sensing Dual Functionality for Targeted Biopsy of Deep-Seated Tracheal Microlesions"**
+**"Spike-Tipped Microrobot Enabled Targeted Biopsy for SERS-based Lung Cancer Diagnosis"**
 *(Manuscript currently under review)*

 The repository includes a full test set and a demo training set to demonstrate the functionality of the code.